NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ---

 # Champion
-_You are an emissary of a deity, a devoted servant who has taken up a weighty mantle, and you adhere to a code that holds you apart from those around you.
-While champions exist for every alignment, as a champion of good, you provide certainty and hope to the innocent.
-You have powerful defenses that you share freely with your allies and innocent bystanders, as well as holy power you use to end the threat of evil.
-Your devotion even attracts the attention of holy spirits who aid you on your journey._
+_You are an emissary of a deity, a devoted servant who has taken up a weighty mantle, and you devoutly pursue a cause that holds you apart from those around you.
+You have powerful defenses that you share freely with your allies and innocent bystanders, as well as divine power you use to end the threats your deity opposes._

 **Key Attribute: STRENGTH OR DEXTERITY**